robsontenorio/laravel-keycloak-guard/README.md

 ✔️ I`m building an API with Laravel.

-✔️ I will not use Laravel Passport, because Keycloak Server will do the job.
+✔️ I will not use Laravel Passport for authentication, because Keycloak Server will do the job.

+✔️ I already have an "users table", with unique identifiers, on my database.

 ✔️ The frontend is a separated project.

 ✔️ The frontend users authenticate **directly on Keycloak Server** to obtain a JWT token.
 This process have nothing to do with the Laravel API.

-✔️ The frontend keep the JWT token.
+✔️ The frontend keep the JWT token from Keycloak Server.

-✔️ The frontend make requests to the backend with that token.
+✔️ The frontend make requests to the Laravel API, with that token.

-# How does it work
+# The flow

 1. The frontend user authenticates on Keycloak Server and obtains a JWT token.

 1. In another moment, the frontend user makes a request to some endpoint on a Laravel API, with that token.

-1. The Laravel API (through Simple Keycloak Guard) validates the user based on that token.
+1. The Laravel API (through `Keycloak Guard`) handle it.
-   - is this a trustable token?
-   - Is this a valid token?
-   - Is this a expired token?
+   - Verify token signature.
+   - Verify token structure.
+   - Verify token expiration time.
+   - Verify if my API allows `resource access` from token.

-   - Find the user on database and authenticate it.
+1. If everything is ok, find the user on database and authenticate it on my API.
-   - Process the request

 # Install